 Now I know I’ve told you all before but I am seriously not a morning person.
 Most weekends, my fabulous husband takes the title of official pancake flipper and breakfast maker.
 Because I am a hot useless mess before I drink my morning coffee.
 I just can’t handle dishes that require my attention because my attention is on one thing only: finding the bottom of my coffee cup.

-This pumpkin French toast casserole is a variation on my other make ahead French toast casserole.
+This baked pumpkin French toast is a variation on my other make ahead French toast casserole.
 It requires the same basic ingredients: milk, eggs, bakery bread in chunks.
 But it adds in pumpkin, pumpkin pie spice, and cinnamon.
 And the result?
 Warm, cozy pumpkiny goodness that can be made ahead of time.

-Tips for Perfect Pumpkin French Toast Casserole
+Easy Tips to Make the Perfect Fall Breakfast- Pumpkin French Toast Casserole!

 - Get the prep done the night before!
 This pumpkin French toast casserole is the best when the bread has soaked for more than 6 hours.